 FLSA Overtime Rules Information for Churches

-Regarding the FLSA overtime rules previously scheduled to go into effect on December 1, 2016, the 5th circuit court overturned part of the decision.
+Regarding the FLSA overtime rules previously scheduled to go into effect on December 1, 2016, part of the decision was overturned.
 Read the order granting temporary injunction (PDF)

 Message from GCFA: FLSA Exemption Revisions – Injunction